hannesvgel/gym_tracking/README.md

 ├── requirements.txt    # required dependencies
 ```

-The following sections describe the main building blocks of the code and pipeline, from data acquisition to the final web app.
+The following sub-sections describe the main building blocks of the code and pipeline, from data acquisition to the final web app.

 ### 4.1 Datasets & Pre-Processing